Find Affordable College Courses

 Holland, MI

-Our 2023 rankings named Hope College the best school in Michigan for physical sciences students.
-Located in the city of Holland, Hope is a private not-for-profit school with a small student population.
+Our analysis found Hope College to be the best school for physical sciences students who want to pursue a degree in Michigan.
+Located in the small city of Holland, Hope is a private not-for-profit college with a small student population.

 While working on their degree, physical sciences majors at Hope accumulate an average of around $25,990 in student debt.

-You’ll be in good company if you decide to attend University of Michigan - Ann Arbor.
-It ranked #2 on our 2023 Best Physical Sciences Schools in Michigan list.
-U-M is a fairly large public school located in the midsize city of Ann Arbor.
+You’ll join some of the best and brightest minds around you if you attend University of Michigan - Ann Arbor.
+The school came in at #2 on this year’s Best Physical Sciences Schools in Michigan list.
+U-M is a fairly large public school located in the medium-sized city of Ann Arbor.

 The average amount in student loans that physical sciences majors at U-M take out is $19,876.